jkillisch/quickVP/README.md

 The package requires that LaTex can be rendered by knitr + RMarkdown on your local machine.

-Install the package via devtools:
+Install the package using devtools:

 ```{r}
 devtools::install_github("jkillisch/quickVP")